ropensci-archive/Rclean/ropensci/rclean_technote.md

 Rclean: Automated Tools for Cleaning R Code
 ===========================================

-# What is Clean Code?

-From R.C.
-Martin's "Clean Code"

-"Leave the code cleaner than you found it." -- R.C.
-Martin
+> Leave the code cleaner than you found it.

-Interviews with software engineers
-- Does one thing well
-- Simple and direct
-- Can be read and enhanced by others
-- Comments don't make up for bad code

-- Code Smells?

-# What can Rclean do?
+-- R.C.
+Martin in *Clean Code*

+Data analysis can be messy and complicated, so it's no wonder that the code often reflects this.
+"What did I measure?
+What analyses are relevant to them?
+Do I need to transform the data?
+What's the function for the analysis I want to run?"
+In addition, although many researchers see the value in learning to write software, the entry level is still exceedingly high.
+The `R` language has become very popular among scientists and analysts because of the lower threshold, which is good in that it empowers science.
+The downside is that learning to create good software is a skill that takes a considerable amount of time to learn, which means that many scientists write code that will get the job "done" but lacks transparency and is highly unstable (i.e. buggy).

-The goal of `Rclean` is to provide a set of tools that help someone reduce and organize code based on results.
-More often then not, when someone is writing an R script, the intent is to produce a set of results, such as a statistical analysis, figure, table, etc. This set of results is always a subset of a much larger set of possible ways to explore a dataset, as there are many statistical approaches and tests, let alone ways to create visualizations and other representations of patterns in data.
+The goal of `Rclean` is to provide a tool that help someone reduce and organize code based on results.
+More often then not, when someone is writing an R script, the intent is to produce a set of results, such as a statistical analysis, figure or table.
+This set of results is nearly always a subset of a much larger set of possible ways to explore a dataset, as there are many statistical approaches and tests, let alone ways to create visualizations and other representations of patterns in data.
 This commonly leads to lengthy, complicated scripts from which researchers manually subset results, but likely never to be refactored because of the difficulty in disentangling the code needed to produce some results and not others.

-The 'Rclean' package uses an automated technique based on data provenance (details below) to analyze existing scripts and provide ways to identify and extract code to produce a desired output.
+The `Rclean` package uses an automated technique based on data provenance and network algorithms to analyze existing scripts and provide ways to identify and extract code to produce a desired output without having to manually conduct the search through the code line by line. `Rclean` was designed to ease refactoring for scientists that use R but do not have formal training in software engineering and specifically with the "art" of creating clean code; however, because manually culling code is tedious and potentially leads to errors, `Rclean` can be a useful tool for everyone at all levels of coding ability.

-- Automatically, isolates code in a script that produces one or more objects.
-- Manual searching of code not required.

-## Applications

-SCRIPT <-> Refactor
-   |-----> Function
-   |          |------> Package
-   |          |------> Workflow System (e.g. drake)
-   |-----> Workbook
-   |------> Shiny App
-   |-----> Examples (e.g. reprex)

 # The Provenance Engine Under the Hood

-All of these processes rely on the generation of data provenance.
+The process that `Rclean` uses relies on the generation of data provenance.
 The term provenance means information about the origins of some object.
 Data provenance is a formal representation of the execution of a computational process (https://www.w3.org/TR/prov-dm/), to rigorously determine the the unique computational pathway from inputs to results [@Carata2014].
 To avoid confusion, note that "data" in this context is used in a broad sense to include all of the information generated during computation, not just the data that are collected in a research project that are used as input to an analysis.
 Having the formalized, mathematically rigorous representation that data provenance provides guarantees that the analyses that `Rclean` conducts are theoretically sound.
 Most importantly, because the relationships defined by the provenance can be represented as a graph, it is possible to apply network search algorithms to determine the minimum and sufficient code needed to generate the chosen result in the `clean` function.

 There are multiple approaches to collecting data provenance, but `Rclean` uses "prospective" provenance, which analyzes code and uses